 So, how do you choose which pedals to buy?
-There are a few different decisions you’re going to need to make, and I’m going to walk you through some of the pros and cons of each, as well as give some recommendations based on Singletracks user ratings and personal experience.
+There are a few different decisions you’re going to need to make, so let’s start by walking through some of the pros and cons of each.

 When choosing a mountain bike pedal, the first thing you’ll want to decide is if you want platform (aka flat) or clipless pedals.
-Most entry level mountain bikes come equipped with platform pedals made from either plastic or some type of metal.
 The main advantages of platform pedals are:

 - You don’t need special shoes to use them.
 Any sturdy pair of shoes with a flat bottom will work.

 - It’s easy to bail off the bike if necessary (great for beginners, but also downhill/dirt jump/freeriders).

 - Entry-level platform pedals are generally less expensive than entry level clipless pedals.

 Flat pedals have come a long way in recent years.
 They are lighter, sleeker, and grippier than ever, and specially-designed shoes by brands like Five Ten make the experience even better (check out the mountain bike shoe buyers guide for more info on footwear options).
 Some people who ride flats claim that it’s just as stable as being clipped in.